European-Conference/euroconf.eu/content/speakers/mucunski/index.md

 After graduating from the Iustinianus Primus Faculty of Law at the Ss.
 Cyril and Мethodius University in Skopje in 2009, Timcho Mucunski completed master studies in 2011 and doctoral studies in 2019 at the same faculty.
-He started his academic carrier at the Iustinianus Primus Faculty of Law first as lecturer and teaching assistant, being promoted to the title of Assistant Professor shortly after.
+He started his academic career at the Iustinianus Primus Faculty of Law first as lecturer and teaching assistant, being promoted to the title of Assistant Professor shortly after.